MidnightDreamerX17/skill20/Skills/Stealth.md

 # Stealth (DEX)

-Back Attack: The character must be behind the enemy somehow - whether through the Stealth skill's infiltration ability, by ambush, or by other means.
+Back Attack: The character must be behind the enemy somehow - whether through the Stealth skill's infiltration ability, by ambush, by tactical combat movement, or by other means.
 The character gains a bonus of +5 to attack accuracy and physical damage against the backs of enemies.

 Infiltration (non-map combat): The character can spend a full action to both hide and move silently in the middle of combat.
 If successful on both checks, then they advance one row into the enemy rows.